-We always make any interview as simple and easy as possible for a child.
-Most children do not find it remotely stressful, and actually enjoy the interview.
-Workers may provide them with coloring books or other play things to ease the mood and make the child feel more comfortable.
-I have spent a full hour of pre-interview with a child in the past doing nothing but putting that child at ease before asking them a single question related to CPS.
+We always make an interview as simple and easy as possible for a child.
+Most children do not find it remotely stressful and actually enjoy the interview.
+Workers may provide them with coloring books or other playthings to ease the mood and make the child feel more comfortable.
+I have spent a full hour of pre-interview with a child doing nothing but putting them at ease before asking them a single question.

 CPS is in the business of helping children, not harming them.
 They do everything they can to make children feel more safe.
 If a child finds the interview too distressing, the CPS worker may end the interview for that child’s sake.
 Most of the time, though, children have very little emotional reaction to an interview and express no distress at all.

 CPS doesn’t always have to come into your home.
-If you do not allow CPS to come in when they've asked to come inside, they can assume you are hiding something.
+If you refuse when they've asked to come inside, they may assume you are hiding something.
 This happens to workers fairly often, so it is not as severe as not allowing a child to be seen or not allowing a drug test.

 Not opening the door on principle happens, but it shouldn’t.
 CPS isn’t interested in going through your underwear drawer.
 They want to make sure the home is safe.
 As I said before, open the door and allow us to look inside and see that you don’t have trash piled to your ceiling or dog feces all over the carpet where your baby crawls.
 Just looking around can be enough.
 If it is not, CPS can obtain a court order.

-It is possible for you to be completely uncooperative with CPS.
+It is possible for you to be completely uncooperative.
 If they never see your child, your home, you, or anyone you know, then there is very little they can do.
 This, however, can be a very large red flag that something is really wrong.
-I personally suggest that if you do not wish to cooperate in any way, you contact an attorney and have that attorney talk with us.
+I suggest that if you do not wish to cooperate in any way, you contact an attorney and have that attorney talk with us.

 My experience has been that if there is no cooperation, a lot of things are very wrong.
-CPS may just go away eventually on one case, but when families have problems, they tend to get involved more than once.
+CPS may just go away for now, but when families have problems, CPS tends to get involved more than once.
 If you’re not hiding anything, it’s better to just cooperate.
 CPS can close your case a lot quicker and easier if you show us that nothing is wrong.

-I add this last statement because I stand by it as the number one thing I wish people would consider.
+I add this statement because I stand by it as the number one thing I wish people would consider.
 CPS workers are just people.
 They are highly trained and educated people, but they are still just people.
 They make mistakes.
 They miss things.
 They go home to their own lives.
-They are doing their job.
+They are doing their jobs.
+They are regulated and well-supervised.
 They aren’t doing anything as personal vendetta against you and they aren’t judging you in a personal way.
-They are regulated and well supervised.

 "It Is My Job to Be Hated."